Duke Pratt in Costa Rica

 The volcanoes of Costa Rica: We'll visit volcanos like Poas and Irazu to record seismic activity.

-La Selva Biological Field Station: Located in the low-land tropical rain forest in the northeastern region of the country, we'll visit this biological field station to develop automated identification systems – using MatLab code – for some of the 857 bird species found there.
+Biological Field Station: Students will visit a biological field station in the Costa Rican rain forest to develop automated identification systems – using MatLab code – for some of the 857 bird species found there.

 Each day from 4-5 pm, you can choose to participate in a cultural activity such as cooking, dance, or conversation practice – all taught in Spanish.
 All students must participate in 8 hours of cultural activities during the program.